Simple One Time Password (OTP) In PHP MySQL – Free Download

 Welcome to a quick tutorial on how to create a one-time password (OTP) in PHP and MySQL.
-Need some extra security for resetting a user account, confirming an email address, payments, or securing transactions?
+Need extra security for ordering, confirmation, payments, or transactions?

-• Generate a random one-time password on request.
-Save it into the database, and send it to the user via email (or SMS).
+• Generating a random OTP on request.
+Save it into the database, and send it to the user.

 • The user accesses a challenge page and enters the OTP.
 Verify and proceed if the given OTP is valid.